Escape Room puzzle ideas for your game

 III Escape Room Puzzle Ideas: Maths in escape rooms

-In general, I would recommend to avoid math in escape room it.
+In general, I would recommend to avoid math in escape room.
 Why?
-This is nothing special to do in escape room.
+This is nothing special to do in an escape room.
 If the group of people loves to count, they can also do it at home, right?
 There are, however, some exceptions I believe.
 When you prepare it, make sure the difficulty on your riddle is NOT about the counting.
-I mean, make the maths part super simple, and focus on, for instance making the challenge to order the next steps of the clues your players need to follow to solve it.
+I mean, make the maths part super simple, and focus on, for instance making the challenge about putting the next steps in the correct order to make your players find the cues they need to follow to solve it.

 In that case, the steps are: